deptofdefense/code.mil.page/index.md

 # Defense Digital Service Recommendations for Open Source DoD Projects

-The U.S. Department of Defense faces unique challenges in open sourcing its code.
+The U.S. Department of Defense faces unique challenges in developing open source software and delivering software to the community.
+This site assists developers of military software in meeting these challenges safely and efficiently, so they can focus on what counts: solving tough problems for our military, the nation, and the world.
+This site itself is an open source DoD project led by the Defense Digital Service and supported by a community inside and outside of the DoD.
+If code.mil doesn't do quite  what you need, then you can help make it better!

+Software licensing is one main challenge.
 Unlike most software projects, code written by U.S. Federal government employees typically does not have copyright protections under U.S. and some international laws.
-This can make it hard to attach an open source license to our code.
-Defense Digital Service offers solutions to these problems.
+This can make it hard to understand how to attach an open source license to our code.
+Defense Digital Service offers licensing approaches and strategies for choosing the best license for your project.

+Releasing source can also be a major challenge.
+Procedures for releasing information from many DoD organizations haven't changed much from the days when information took the form of paper reports that traveled by hand from the author, to editors, to the typing pool, and to the supervisory chain of command.
+Source code is both a written document and a working machine that can create new information and develop furthere in unforeseen ways.
+This complexity can cause existing information channels to freeze up due to confusion, misunderstandings, and misconceptions.
+The site provides strategies for this aspect of software release as well.

 Defense Digital Service has technical, legal and administrative resources available to assist U.S. Department of Defense agencies in evaluating its software projects for general release.
 Please see: